Arquisoft/Agents_i3a/README.md

 This project uses MongoDB as the database.
 You can check how to use it on [MongoDB install](https://github.com/Arquisoft/participants_i2b/wiki/MongoDB).
 By defatult a dummy server is up and running, its configured at the file `applications.properties`.
 Change this configuration as needed, should not interfeer with the module itself.

 #### Jasypt
 This project uses Jasypt to encrypt the passwords.
-You don't need to download it as far as its dependency its imported from maven central, but you can check it at: http://www.jasypt.org/
+You don't need to download it as far as its dependency its imported from maven central, but you can check it [here](http://www.jasypt.org/).

 ### Getting Sources for Agents_i3a
 First create a directory for all of the project sources: